easyml-code/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Every folder have a .ipynb and one .csv file which have the dataset used in the project.
+Every folder have a .ipynb or .py and one .csv file which have the dataset used in the project.
-Click on the .ipynb file to see the code.
+Click on the .ipynb or .py file to see the code.